deliciousbrains/better-search-replace/README.txt

 * No server requirements aside from a running installation of WordPress
 * WordPress Multisite support

+**Sign up for pro to get these great features:**

+* View details on changes for both dry runs and live runs
+* Backup and import the database while running a search/replace
+* Priority email support from the developer of the plugin
+* Save or load custom profiles for quickly repeating a search/replace in the future
+* Support and updates for 1 year

 The search/replace functionality is heavily based on interconnect/it's great and open-source Search Replace DB script, modified to use WordPress native database functions to ensure compatibility.

 **Supported Languages**